 Isles of May, Fidra, and Craigleith

-Very close to Edinburgh and accessible from North Berwick or the Anstruther harbour in Fife, these small islands offer a great and easy way to see puffins as well as many other seabirds.
+Very close to Edinburgh and accessible from North Berwick or the Anstruther harbour in Fife, these small islands offer a great and easy way to see puffins.
 Tickets for the ferry over cost around £15-£30 depending on whether you are booking in advance, or on the day.

 Shetland Islands – Samburgh Head